autosit/autosit.github.io/_posts/2022-03-30-pmbm_wakes_spawning.md

 |<img src="{{site.url}}/assets/boatwakes.jpg" width="700"> |
 | Wake behind a motorboat as seen in optical camera, lidar and radar. |

-The Poisson Multi-Bernoulli Mixture (PMBM) filter [(Williams 2015)] is a gold standard for multi-target tracking.
-It is a sophisticated variation of Multiple Hypothesis Tracking (MHT), where several competing association hypotheses are generated and maintained at each estimation cycle.
-This differs from tracking methods such as Joint Probabilistic Data Association (JPDA) where all the association hypotheses are combined after every estimation cycle.
-This makes the PMBM filter more robust, at the price of higher computational requirements.

-So far, variations of the PMBM filter exist for the standard model, and for extended object tracking, where several detections can originate from each target.

 ## Scope

-During this assignment, the candidate will develop variations of the PMBM filter that can handle other violations of the standard model, such as ship wakes.
+During this assignment, the goal is to arrive at a variation of the Poisson Multi-Bernoulli Mixture (PMBM) filter that can handle other violations of the standard model, such as ship wakes.

 ## Proposed Tasks for the 5th year project

-In the specialization project the goal is to make a JIPDA that can account for wake clutter.
-This problem has been addressed in a single-target context in [(Brekke et al. 2012)] and [(Vo et al. 2008)], and in JPDA context in [(Rødningsby et al. 2009)].
+The wake problem has previously been addressed in a single-target context by [(Brekke et al. 2012)] and [(Vo et al. 2008)], and in the multi-target Joint Probabilistic Data Assocation (JPDA) by [(Rødningsby et al. 2009)].
+A natural stepping stone will be to make solution to the wake problem in the Joint Integrated Probabilistic Data Asociation (JIPDA), which also involves an existence probability for each track.
+The following tasks are suggested:

 * Summarize similarities and differences between [(Brekke et al. 2012)], [(Vo et al. 2008)] and [(Rødningsby et al. 2009)].
 * Make a simple simulation environment to study targets with and without wakes.